 India Seasonal Suitability

-Both fragrances work across Indian seasons, which is a major advantage of the Aventus DNA — it is inherently versatile.
+Both fragrances work across Indian seasons, which is a major advantage of this fruity-smoky style — it is inherently versatile.

 Supremacy Collector’s Edition leans slightly fresher, making it marginally better suited for Indian summers.
 The apple and bright citrus opening breathes well in humidity, and the lighter vanilla base does not become heavy in heat.
 It is comfortable from March through November without adjustment, and works in winter with one or two extra sprays.